netwalker2000/finflow-wallet/README.md

 *   **Observability:** Add metrics (e.g., Prometheus), tracing (e.g., OpenTelemetry), and more detailed structured logging to enhance monitoring and debugging capabilities in production.
 *   **Idempotency:** Implement idempotency keys for write operations (Deposit, Withdraw, Transfer) to prevent duplicate processing of requests due to network retries.
 *   **More Granular Error Handling:** Define more specific custom error types and map them to HTTP status codes for a richer API error response.
-*   **Integration Tests:** Develop a suite of integration tests that interact with a real (or test-containerized) PostgreSQL instance to verify the full stack's functionality.
 *   **Configuration Management:** Explore more advanced configuration management solutions (e.g., Viper) to support different environments (development, staging, production) and external configuration sources.
 *   **Concurrency Control:** For extremely high-volume scenarios, consider more advanced concurrency control mechanisms beyond simple database transactions, such as optimistic locking or distributed locks, though for typical loads, database transactions are sufficient.
 *   **User Management API:** Implement API endpoints for user creation, retrieval, and management, rather than assuming manual user creation.